 There are a million different types, brands, size, flavors, and shapes of dog treats on the market.
-Every dog treat brand wants to convince you that they’re healthy.
+Every dog treat brand wants to convince you that they’re a healthy dog treat.
 Are they healthy, though?
 What defines a healthy dog treat?
 What makes a dog treat more like a junk food?
 Do we want to risk making our dog fat, sick, or unhealthy?

 Additives and Fillers Run Rampant in the Dog Industry

 Dog treats have made significant progress over the years.
-Yet, many manufacturers still don’t produce high quality dog treats.
+Yet, many manufacturers still don’t produce high quality, healthy dog treats.
 Many are filled with processed foods, additives, dyes, sugars, preservatives, oils, fillers, and other unhealthy “ingredients”.

 “The AAFCO Model Pet Food Regulations recognize the intended purpose of treat products and do not require that pet treats meet the nutritional adequacy requirements for a complete and balanced dog or cat food.” – AAFCO